 - The Cockapoo coat varies a lot from animal from to animal and is typically somewhere between its parents’ coats.
 On average, Cockapoos have a medium to long coat length which is usually wavy or curly.
 It also has a tendency to grow rather quickly so it’s necessary to frequently brush your pooch’s coat to prevent matting and a buildup of debris and dirt.

 - Cockapoo poodle mixes are one of only a few mixes found using this breed.
 Since it is widely believed to perfect, most Cockapoo dogs are bred with others of the same breed in an attempt to create a breed standard.

 Things You Should Know

-Now you’ve learned some of the top fascinating facts about this beautiful breed, it’s now time to take a more in-depth look at essential aspects of Cockapoo dog care.
+Now that you’ve learned some of the top fascinating facts about this beautiful breed, it’s time to take a more in-depth look at essential aspects of Cockapoo dog care.
 Before we break down each aspect, here are some answers to the most commonly asked questions about the Cockerdoodle.

 - Is the Cockerpoo hypoallergenic?

 Yes!
 So, if you or a family member usually have reactions animal hair or fur, you should be fine with this precious pup.
 Their hypoallergenic nature combined with their minimal shedding makes them the perfect companion to most pet parents, particularly to those with allergies.

 No!
 The Cockapoo doesn’t typically shed very much at all.
 This is great for pet parents who desperately want Cockapoo puppies but don’t have time to constantly clean and vacuum their shedding hair every other day.